 It might seem like the sex offender registry requirements are only technical in nature.
 In reality, many people find that the registration requirements are more burdensome than the punishment itself.
 Penalties for violating the rules can be just as serious as the punishment you’ve already served for the underlying sex crime charges.

-You need an experienced Dallas criminal defense attorney who is familiar with the Texas criminal justice system on your side.
+You need an experienced Dallas criminal defense attorney from the Edgett Law Firm who is familiar with the Texas criminal justice system on your side.
 Our lawyers have decades of experience and a proven history of success.
 We’re well-versed in the complexities of the law and how to defend your rights in court.

 Our experienced attorneys also know the local prosecutors.
 Not just any excuse will cut it, so we put in the hard work needed to build a strong, persuasive case to help minimize the consequences of the charges.